OliverEriksso/Localstorage-TodoList/README.md

 git clone https://github.com/OliverEriksso/Localstorage-TodoList

-cd repo-url

-Install dependencies: Make sure to install the necessary libraries:
+Nodejs Install dependencies:

-bash
-npm install three
+- npm install three
-Run the development server: Start the Vite server to view the project:

-bash
-npx vite
+- npx vite

+(OBS!)
+If you run npx vite and you see it's hosting on localhost, you open it and it's not connecting, try changing the port e.g --> npx vite --port 4000
 Open your browser: After running the server, open your browser and navigate to http://localhost:3000.